dmaicher/solarium-bundle/README.md

     $anotherOneClient = $this->get('solarium.client.anotherOne');
 ```

-Starting from Solarium 3.x you can also have multiple endpoints within the same client
+You can also have multiple endpoints within the same client

 ```yaml
 dama_solarium: